How to Make Improvements During Customer Service Week

 In honor of Customer Service Week, we’ve compiled a list of customer service tips that will help you refine your customer service methods, and in turn create stronger relationships with your patrons.

-1. Track the reasons that customers contact your business – We understand it can be tempting to handle customer complaints as they come, without creating a record of what the issue was, and how it was resolved.
-But if you fail to log frequently asked questions or criticisms, you won’t be able to identify reoccurring issues.
+We understand it can be tempting to handle customer complaints as they come, without creating a record of what the issue was, and how it was resolved.
+But if you fail to log frequently asked questions or criticisms, you won’t be able to identify recurring issues.
 If there are problems that consistently arise, it should be a priority for you to create a lasting solution.

 To start, utilize a customer service platform that allows you to track customer interactions.
 The more information you can record, the better.
 Then, create a report that includes any repeated problems, so that you can discuss this with your staff.
 If everyone is on the same page, you’ll be able to move forward with a permanent resolution.

 2. Determine How Long It Takes to Resolve Issues

 In addition to logging the reasons for customer inquiries, you should detail how long it takes for questions to be answered or issues to be fixed.
 This will help you to identify weaknesses in your customer service process.

 Perhaps your staff needs to be better at communicating, or there is a long delay in responding to customers’ initial messages.
 Maybe there is a certain platform that you are not checking frequently enough, like social media messages or your business’s email inbox.
 If you examine the amount of time it takes to assist your customers, you can fix the specific procedures that are not effective.